csinva/csinva.github.io/_notes/stat/testing.md

 - interval estimates come with confidence levels
 - $Z=\frac{\bar{X}-\mu}{\sigma / \sqrt{n}}$
 - For p not close to 0.5, use Wilson score confidence interval (has extra terms)
-- confidence interval - If multiple samples of trained typists were selected and an interval constructed for each sample mean, 95 percent of these intervals contain the true preferred keyboard height
+- **confidence interval** - if multiple samples of trained typists were selected and an interval constructed for each sample mean, 95 percent of these intervals contain the true preferred keyboard height
+  - frequentist idea

 # tests on hypotheses